How to Play Indian Poker

 - Players place their ante (bets).
 The stakes are usually shots of beer or whiskey but could also be $10 bets.

 - The dealer deals the cards; one per player or the agreed number of cards face down.
 No player should peek at their cards.
 The penalty for peeking is folding your hand immediately.

 - On a signal from the dealer, each player will place their cards on their foreheads.

-- Another round of betting ensues where the player can call or raise their ante, otherwise fold their hand.
+- Another betting round ensues where the player can call or raise their ante, otherwise fold their hand.
 The betting goes clockwise.
-A player is not allowed to check if the player in front has called or raised.
+A player cannot check if the player in front has called or raised.

 - If no player calls or raises, the cards are put down and ranked to have a winner.
 The highest card wins.

-- If it is a two-card game, the players will have two rounds of betting and so on depending on the number of cards dealt to the players
+- If it is a two-card game, the players will have two rounds of betting and so on, depending on the number of cards dealt with the players

 - The betting rounds go on until one player is left holding a winning card.

 Basic strategy calls for making aggressive bets and watching the fold players.
 If a majority of the players fold, you can be pretty confident that you have a high-ranking card.

 But if they laugh at your or smile at your aggressive betting, it is very likely that you have a low card and are making a foolish bet.

 Indian poker is aptly called blind man’s bluff because you are like a blind man making threats.
 You cannot tell the strength of your hand but only rely on the reactions of your opponents.
 This game is very good at helping you learn how to read people.

 Are you looking for fun games and activities to have at your upcoming party?
 Then, add life to the party with a round of Indian poker.
 The experience will be memorable.